Google Sheet Integration

-This page guides users on how to use Google Apps Script to integrate MaiAgent's powerful AI features into Google Sheets.
-With this method, you can call your MaiAgent Chatbot directly within a spreadsheet and perform batch processing of multiple inputs, greatly improving work efficiency.
+This page guides users on how to integrate MaiAgent's powerful AI capabilities into Google Sheets using Google Apps Script.
+Through this method, you'll be able to directly call your MaiAgent Chatbot within spreadsheets and implement batch processing for multiple inputs, significantly improving work efficiency.

-1. Open the Google Sheets spreadsheet where you want to integrate MaiAgent, or create a new spreadsheet.
+1. Open the Google Sheet where you want to integrate MaiAgent, or create a new spreadsheet.

 2. Click "Extensions" > "Apps Script" in the top menu.

-1. In the Apps Script editor, you will see a file named Code.gs Clear the default contents from that file.
+1. In the Apps Script editor, you'll see a file named Code.gs.
+Clear its default content.

-2. At the bottom,Attachment Completely copy the Apps Script code provided by MaiAgent and paste it into the Code.gs file.
+2. Copy and paste the complete Apps Script code provided by MaiAgent in the attachment below into the Code.gs file.

-3. Replace the API_KEY and CHATBOT_ID at the top.
+3. Replace the API_KEY and CHATBOT_ID at the beginning.

-4. After replacing them, click the save icon (💾) at the top of the editor to save your script.
+4. After replacing, click the save icon (💾) at the top of the editor to save your script.

-After completing the above setup and successfully authorizing, you can use maiagent like a built-in function in Google Sheets.
+After completing the above setup and successful authorization, you can use the maiagent function in Google Sheet just like built-in functions.

 In any cell, enter a formula in the following format: